Project Overview

 The Problem

-At LinkedIn, presentations are not just slides — they’re a core part of leadership communication.
-Executives use them to launch products, share vision, and rally teams.
+At LinkedIn, presentations are not just slides; they're a core part of leadership communication.
+So much so that the creation of executive decks falls under the responsibility of the Product-UED team.
+This structure ensures that presentation design upholds a product-centered mindset.
+Here, storytelling is strategy, driving clarity and alignment, and bold thinking is translated directly through design.
+Executives use these presentations to launch products, share vision, and rally teams.
 But when multiple events happen at once, even large teams can become stretched thin.

 Executive decks also carry higher expectations.
 Every detail reflects on the brand.
 The challenge was to produce clean, confident, high-stakes presentations quickly, while staying aligned with LinkedIn’s evolving design system.